chainchoice/Harmony-Chain/README.md

 5. **Storing to Firebase**: The generated image is uploaded to Firebase storage and made accessible via a public URL.

-6. **NFT Minting**: (Optional) The music and image can be minted as a Non-Fungible Token, validating its uniqueness and value.
+6. **NFT Minting**: (Optional) The music and image can be minted as a Non-Fungible Token, validating its uniqueness and value.（unfinished）

 TuneLink, through its innovative blend of technology, invites you on a journey where music and art converge, building bridges across cultures and stimulating new avenues in the realm of artistic expression.